khaledtamer22/Docker-Dockerize-.NET-Application/README.md

 2- Build the image using the following command
 `docker build --tag imageName .`

-3- Make the container that the application will run on using the following `docker run  -d -p 8080:80 --name hrapp containerName`
+3- Make the container that the application will run on using the following command `docker run  -d -p 8080:80 --name containerName`

 Note we choosed port 8080